Generic Drug FAQs

 In the United States, trademark laws do not allow generic drugs to look exactly like the brand name drug.
 However, the generic drug must have the same active ingredients.
 Colors, flavors, and certain other inactive ingredients may be different but the effectiveness of the drug remains the same.

-Need to identify a pill by it's markings and colors?
+Learn More: Need to identify a pill by its markings, shape or color?
 Use the Drugs.com Pill Identifier

 6. Does every brand name drug have a generic drug?